-The Village of Taos Ski Valley (Village) is at risk of a catastrophic forest fire.
-The Community Wildfire Protection Plan (CWPP) acknowledges these risks and outlines a specific plan of action to minimize the risks and protect the Village and of its resources from the devastating impacts of a forest fire.
+The Village of Taos Ski Valley (Village) is at risk of a catastrophic wildfire.
+The Community Wildfire Protection Plan (CWPP) acknowledges these risks and outlines a specific plan of action to minimize the risks and protect the Village and its resources from the devastating impacts of a wildfire.

 The CWPP is the result of a collaborative effort.
-It represents the long-term commitment to protecting the community from a forest fire.
+It represents the long-term commitment to protect the community from a wildfire.
 Representatives from the Village worked closely with the Taos County 2016 CWPP Core Team and numerous stakeholders who have a direct interest in the health of the forest and the Upper Rio Hondo watershed.
 The role of each stakeholder is identified in this CWPP.
-The Village CWPP is designed to be the detailed implementation plan of the County's CWPP, but it describes the risks and resources along with a list of specific objectives that are specific to the Village.
-The CWPP was reviewed by the Village Planning & Zoning Commission and the Village Council and adopted by the Village Council on XXXX, 2016.
+The Village CWPP is intended to act as the detailed implementation plan of the County's CWPP.
+Accordingly, it describes the risks, resources, and specific objectives that are specific to the Village.
 The Village Planner worked with the Firewise Board of Directors in developing the first and second drafts and presenting them to the community for feedback.
-As the final steps in approving the CWPP and therefore making the Village eligible for state and federal funding, the New Mexico Fire Planning Task Force, and the Chief of the Village's Volunteer Fire Department approved the plan on XXXX, 2016.
+The Firewise Board endorsed the first draft on April 5, 2016.
+The Commission approved Resolution 2016-309 at their regular meeting held on June 6, 2016.
+This resolution endorsed the CWPP and encourage the Village Council to formally adopt the CWPP.
+The Village Council adopted the CWPP on June 14, 2016 by Resolution 2016-310.
+The Chief of the Village's Volunteer Fire Department approved the plan on June 6, 2016.
+Finally, the New Mexico Fire Planning Task Force approved the plan on XXXX, 2016.